george-hawkins/snippets/python-venv.md

 Python virtual environments
 ===========================

 Python virtual environments (venvs) are an attempt to define a known good environment, with a clearly established set of packages, that is insulated from changes outside the environment.
+You can find the Python venv documentation [here](https://docs.python.org/3/tutorial/venv.html).

 **TL;DR** - for every Python project you start you should create a corresponding venv like so: